Changes to the Indigenous Procurement Policy (IPP) eligibility criteria commence on 1 July 2026.

 - The IPP eligibility criteria: The eligibility criteria for the IPP will be strengthened to require that Indigenous businesses are 51% or more First Nations owned and controlled (or registered with ORIC) to access the IPP.
 This will ensure First Nations business owners accessing the IPP are empowered to run their businesses and exercise their rights as majority owners.

-- Commonwealth and portfolio procurement targets: Starting 1 July 2025, the target for the Commonwealth and portfolios to buy from Indigenous businesses will increase to 3%.
-They will increase by 0.25% each year until they reach 4% by 2030.
+- Commonwealth and portfolio procurement targets: On 1 July 2025, the target for the Commonwealth and portfolios to buy from Indigenous Businesses increased to 3%.
+The target will continue to increase by 0.25% each year until it reaches 4% by 2029-30.
 The Government will also review the methodology for the target calculation and measurement.

 - Increase transparency: NIAA will explore the feasibility of increasing transparency of suppliers’ performance against Indigenous participation targets contained in high value contracts (Mandatory Minimum Indigenous Participation Requirements).